abaxoth0/SentinelRBAC/README.md

 Roles can be specified by default or services can have their own roles.

-> Service specific roles will overwrite default roles.
+> Service specific roles will overwrite default roles!

+You can also select one of default roles as origin role, all new users must have this role in your application.

 ### PERMISSIONS